pytorch/PiPPy/examples/inference/README.md

 ```
 all_worker_ranks = pp_ranks[PiPPY.utils.exclude_master:PiPPY.utils.exclude_master + number_of_workers]
 chunks = args.chunks or len(all_worker_ranks)
+batch_size = args.batch_size * chunks

 ```
-* Stream load to device using defer_stage_init, which basically let each rank trace the model and split the model and only materialize its own shard
+* Load to device directly using "defer_stage_init", which basically let each rank trace the model and split the model and only materialize its own shard
 The barrier would make sure all the rank have loaded their shards and finally we make sure that only rank0 run the pipe.

 ```